-1. Focus efforts on most effective pollutant load reduction strategies
+- 1. Focus efforts on most effective pollutant load reduction strategies

 TRPA has limited funding and staff resources.
 Recommendations intend to focus efforts where dedicated funding exists and where the greatest pollutant load reductions are achieved.
-This includes focusing on environmental redevelopment and area-wide BMPs.

-2. Coordinate targeted enforcement to accelerate BMP implementation

-TRPA pursues targeted enforcement to accelerate BMP implementation by priority when funds are available.
-Currently TRPA prioritizes accelerated BMP implementation enforcement efforts based on proximity to water quality improvement projects and relative contribution to pollutant loading.
-Recommendations encourage better aligning TRPA enforcement priorities with local jurisdiction load reduction plans and Area Plans in order to support the TMDL and the 2012 Regional Plan.
+This includes focusing on environmental redevelopment and area-wide BMPs. - 2.
+Coordinate targeted implementation to accelerate BMP compliance TRPA pursues targeted implementation to accelerate BMP compliance by priority when funds are available.
+Currently TRPA prioritizes implementation efforts based on proximity to water quality improvement projects and relative contribution to pollutant loading.
+Recommendations encourage better aligning TRPA implementation priorities with local jurisdiction load reduction plans and Area Plans in order to support the TMDL and effectuate the 2012 Regional Plan.

-3. Improve information systems

-Various agencies and jurisdictions that provide technical assistance or issue permits under an MOU, collect BMP data and provide it to TRPA in different timeframes and formats.
+3. Improve information systems and complete process improvements In addition to TRPA, various agencies and jurisdictions provide technical assistance and/or issue permits under an MOU making the need for communication and consistent practices important.
+Currently, BMP data is collected and provided to TRPA in different timeframes and formats.
 Internally, TRPA maintains multiple databases that track BMP information which can affect the reliability of information queried.
-Various recommendations address streamlining TRPA processes to improve effectiveness and quality of data collected consistent with TRPA's Strategic Plan.
+Various recommendations address streamlining TRPA processes to improve operational efficiency, effectiveness and quality of data collected consistent with TRPA's Strategic Plan.